 1. Embrace flygskam

 Let’s start at the beginning.
 All great adventures start the minute you step out of the door - and altering the way you travel to the mountains is the first step towards decreasing your impact on the environment.
 Budget flights and the existence of Skyscanner have brought the world to our fingertips, making it easier than ever to reach some of the world’s wildest places within a few hours of leaving home.
 Air travel accounts for 2% of the world’s CO2 emissions - which at first glance, doesn’t seem too overwhelming.
 Don’t be fooled.
 The aviation sector is growing so rapidly that estimates suggest that by 2050, it could consume 25% of the carbon budget required to keep levels of warming to 1.5 degrees Celsius.

 The reality of climate breakdown is inescapable - and the mountains illustrate this perfectly.
 Retreating glaciers, dwindling snow levels and a shrinking winter season are all consequences of a changing climate - so next time you’re planning a week’s escape to the Alps, embrace the Swedish concept of ‘flygskam’, or flight-shame, and trade carbon-intensive flights for something a little greener.

 Rail travel is becoming more and more accessible, and getting to the mountains by train has never been easier.
-Read our guide to taking the train to the mountains for more inspiration, or check out Snowcarbon for tips on planning your next rail-powered ski holiday.
+Check out Snowcarbon for tips on planning your next rail-powered ski holiday.